gurrrrrrett3/light/docs/index.md

 ### Q: Why only allow one callback?

 "Message" in Light indicates that there's an intended target.
-I rarely see a use multiple callbacks for events.
-If you do, you can make your callback spawn a BindableEvent or signal.
-The way I see it, there's no reason for me to include bloat like a signal in the base library.
-If you're interested in profiling, the docs for [`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent example of an event profiler.
+Signals are inherently bloat because you can make your callback spawn a BindableEvent or signal.
+Handling it this way solves a lot of edge cases.
+If you're interested in profiling, the docs for
+[`#!luau light.disconnect()`](./api/network/messages/listening/disconnect.md) have a decent example of an event profiler.